All Episodes

 They have removed that from the website.

-That was what's the woman's name that wrote that I'm having a metal block.
+That was, what's the woman's name that wrote that?

 And now in its place is spending a dollar generates a dollar and a half.

-It used to be reducing taxes every dollar generates a dollar and a half or a half a dollar.
+It used to be reducing taxes, every dollar generates a dollar and a half or a half a dollar.

-Um they've totally reworked it.
+They've totally reworked it.

-She's been she's been neutered uh as it were.
+She's been neutered, as it were.

 Margaret in Appleton, Wisconsin.